 Guidepoint serves clients in an extensive range of sectors, so they need an equal variety of experts to advise those clients.
 They vet every applicant, keeping note of specialized skills and roles from the applicant’s background.
 Then, when a client submits a project, Guidepoint draws up a pool of potential advisors from their applicable pool and lets the client decide who to try.
 The point is, let them decide if you are “expert” enough.

 If you’re worried about “imposter syndrome,” don’t!
 It might seem odd at first to be getting paid just to talk on the phone, but people just like you do it every day, raking in a nice side income.
+You know a lot more than you think you do…and certainly a lot more than a client who just started diving into this topic a week ago.
+There are so many things that are rote to you in your day job that simply blow clients’ minds.

 How do I set my Guidepoint consulting rates?